kadikraman/react-native-workshop/lessons/9-sending-messages.md

     message: text,
   });

-  // clear the inpur
+  // clear the input
   setText('');
 }, []);
 ```

-This function looks slightly different that our other methods because of the `async` keyword that precedes the method name.
+This function looks slightly different that our other methods because of the `async` keyword that precedes the arrow function.
 In the middle of the function, you see another keyword `await`.
 These are part of the ES7 `async/await` feature, which makes it easier to deal with asynchronous code where you would normally have used Promises.
 For the purposes of this tutorial, going deeper into async/await is not important, but they are very useful and worth [learning more about](https://ponyfoo.com/articles/understanding-javascript-async-await).

 We then need a Send button to call our `sendMessage` method.
 Let's start (you know the drill by now) by importing one more primitive from react-native, this time `TouchableOpacity`: